mviewer/mviewer-addons/README.md

 # mviewer-addons

-Official and community addons for mviewer v4 or superior compliant with Bootstrap 5.
+Addons for mviewer v4 or superior compliant with Bootstrap 5.

 # Prerequisites